Shareholders’ participation rights

 Registrations in the share register

-In recent years, Swiss Re Ltd has recognised the voting rights of shares registered no later than two working days before the General Meeting of shareholders.
+In 2017, Swiss Re Ltd recognised the voting rights of shares registered no later than four working days before the General Meeting of shareholders.